 What if you asked yourself this question each morning...

 Would you say: Today I will struggle with food and my body's natural appetite.
 Today, I will look in the mirror and dislike what I see.
-Today I am going to obsess about food, plan my next binge, and devouring heaps of food, and then feel an immense about of shame.
+Today I am going to obsess about food, plan my next binge, devour heaps of food, and then feel an immense amount of shame.
 Today I will spend countless hours obsessing about my body and how it “should” look.
-Today, I shall spend countless joyless hours at the gym, punishing my body so that it can be just like “culture” says that it should.
+Today, I shall spend many joyless hours at the gym, punishing my body so that it can be just like “culture” says that it should.
 Today I am going to mentally beat myself up for not being “enough” of anything.
 Today I will live the life that society suggests instead of honoring my true wishes.
+Today I will say things to myself that I would never say to another living soul.

 The truth is that we, women, most likely do this every day.
 It may not be conscious, but we do it.
 We step out of bed and our thoughts put us on a roller coaster of lack, loneliness, and pain.
 We spend so much of our lives, and our daily energy, on things that keep us small, that actually keep us from living.
 The age old question "What is the purpose of life?"
 I am very confidant that we were not given this life to go to war with one self, and the body we are in.